Best Women's Trail Running Shoes of 2021

 This shoe scores average across our metrics, earning it a lower position overall, but it is still an overall nice trail runner.
 It is offered in wide and regular sizes, and while testing the wide version, we felt the toe box was actually "regular" in width.
-Additionally, the harder underfoot cushioning does take some breaking in time, and might be too firm for certain preferences.
+Additionally, the harder underfoot cushioning does take some breaking in time and might be too firm for certain preferences.
 That said, this is a supportive trail runner that does well across most surfaces (except for very sticky mud).
 It is an excellent value that we recommend to take you over steep and technical trails while crossing over to the road.

 Read review: Merrell Antora 2

-Best for Sensitivity and Zero Drop Performance
+Best for Sensitive Zero Drop Performance

 Inov-8 Terraultra G270 - Women's

-Unfortunately, the newest iteration of this shoe has a narrower fit, where the past design offered a wider toe box.
+Unfortunately, the newest iteration of this shoe has a narrower fit, whereas the past design offered a wider toe box.
 While this is amenable to some, others may not like it.
-Additionally, the size 9 shoes we tested just fit our tester, without a lot of room for foot swell or toe splay.
+Additionally, the size 9 shoes we tested just fit our main tester, without a lot of room for foot swell or toe splay.
 For extra room, we'd recommend buying a half size up.
 The underfoot protection lacks a rock plate, which makes the shoe more flexible, but you can definitely feel impacts underfoot.
 If you're looking for full protection, this shoe doesn't have it.
 Finally, the price is high.
 While the shoe is durable, if this isn't the perfect design for you, the upfront cost may not be worth it.
-Overall, this is best for a forefoot striker seeking a sensitive and streamlined fit that's race-ready for technical and cross-over terrain.
+Overall, this is best for a forefoot striker seeking a sensitive and streamlined fit that's race-ready for technical and crossover terrain.